-At Traralgon College we offer an integrated approach to gaining the VCAL certificate.
-This means that the 4 strands are planned for, delivered and assessed within common projects and learning tasks.
-This means providing students with a context for learning new skills which is not driven by traditional curriculum divisions, but which reflects how those skills will be applied in the community, workplace or in their personal lives.

-The VCAL program at Traralgon College consists of:

-- 4 days per week of classes at school, including:

-- Business class focusing on teaching skills and knowledge required to start your own small business

-- Numeracy Class

-- Literacy Class
+- that the 4 strands are planned for, delivered and assessed within common projects and learning tasks.
+This means providing students with a context for learning new skills which is not driven by traditional curriculum divisions. but which reflects how those skills will be applied in the community, a workplace or in their personal lives.
+The VCAL program at Traralgon College consists of: - 4 days per week of classes at school, including: - A businessf ocusing on teaching skills and knowledge required to start vour own small business - Numeracy Class - Literacy Class VCE Unit 1 Study - a VET course

-- VCE Unit 1 Study; the VCE study unit is an elective that will be based on current VCAL teacher subject areas.

-- a VET course

-- 1 day per week work placement